dptech-corp/dpgen2/docs/input.md

 - `list[str]`: The strings provides the path to the configuration files.
 - `dict`: Automatic alloy configuration generator.
 See [the detailed doc](alloy_configs) of the allowed keys.

 The `"stages"` defines the exploration stages.
+It is of type `list[list[dict]]`.
+The outer `list` enumerate the exploration stages, the inner list enumerate the task groups of the stage.
+Each `dict` defines a stage.
+See [the full documentation of the target group](task_group_configs) for writting task groups.

-It is a list of `dict`s, with each `dict` defining a stage.
-The `"ensemble"`, `"nsteps"`, `"press"`, `"temps"`, `"traj_freq"` keys are self-explanatory. `"conf_idx"` pickes initial configurations of DPMD simulations from the `"configurations"` list, it provides the index of the element in the `"configurations"` list. `"n_sample"` tells the number of confgiruations randomly sampled from the set picked by `"conf_idx"` for each thermodynamic state.
-All configurations picked by `"conf_idx"` has the same possibility to be sampled.
+`"n_sample"` tells the number of confgiruations randomly sampled from the set picked by `"conf_idx"` from `configurations` for each exploration task.
+All configurations has the equal possibility to be sampled.
 The default value of `"n_sample"` is `null`, in this case all picked configurations are sampled.
-In the example, each stage have 3 samples and 2 thermodynamic states (NVT, T=50 and 100K), then each iteration run 3x2=6 NVT DPMD simulatins.
+In the example, we have 3 samples for stage 0 task group 0 and 2 thermodynamic states (NVT, T=50 and 100K), then the task group has 3x2=6 NVT DPMD tasks.

 ### FP